com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 ## Milestone 1 (8th April, 5pm)

 For the project, we wanted to talk about a subject that all of us enjoy.
 After some discussions and research, we decided to do something about books.
-Indeed, since book have covers, it could lead to promising visualisation.
+Indeed, since books have covers, it can lead to good visualisation.

 ### Dataset